-10 Best Employer of Record Indonesia Shortlist
+10 Best Employer of Record Services in Indonesia Shortlist

 Struggling to hire employees in Indonesia?
 Instead of navigating complex Indonesian labor laws, tax regulations, and employment standards, and registering a legal entity with the Ministry of Investment (BKPM) and the Ministry of Law and Human Rights, there is a better way!
 Instead, you can use an Employer of Record (EOR) in Indonesia to outsource your legal responsibilities and simplify this process immensely.